Belal-Safy/MTC-AIC-Phase1/README.md

 The model's performance is evaluated using:

 - **Word Error Rate (WER)**: Measures the accuracy of transcriptions by comparing them to the ground truth.

+## Usage
+### Training Notebook

+You can find the training notebook in `Fianl Notebook.ipynb` with a detailed code provided.